 Dental caries (tooth decay) is a major oral health problem in most industrialised countries, affecting 60–90% of schoolchildren and the vast majority of adults.
 It would require dental attention to fix and may require fillings, to learn more about dentists in beaufort sc or visit someone more local to you.

 The early manifestation of the caries process is a small patch of demineralised (softened) enamel at the tooth surface, often hidden from sight in the fissures (grooves) of teeth or in between the teeth.
 The destruction spreads into the softer, sensitive part of the tooth beneath the enamel (dentine).
 The weakened enamel then collapses to form a cavity and the tooth is progressively destroyed.
 Caries can also attack the roots of teeth should they become exposed by gum recession.
-This is more common in older adults.
+This is more common in older adults, who can get more information from a dentist if the problem persists.

 Dental caries is caused by the action of acids on the enamel surface.
 The acid is produced when sugars (mainly sucrose) in foods or drinks react with bacteria present in the dental biofilm (plaque) on the tooth surface.
 The acid produced leads to a loss of calcium and phosphate from the enamel; this process is called demineralisation.
 You can learn more by speaking to a dentist Ryde practice or a service more local to you, if you find yourself dealing with these issues.